-For two decades under Sir Alex Ferguson Manchester United dominated not just Manchester but English Football in general and few would have seen City as ever likely to threaten the Red Devils.
+For two decades under Sir Alex Ferguson, Manchester United were the dominant force – not just within the City of Manchester, but of English Football in general, and few would have predicted City to ever threaten the Red Devils superiority.

 Man United 0-1 Man City, 1974

 While Denis Law’s back-heeled finish didn’t technically relegate Manchester United, it certainly felt that way at the time.
-We often moan about players not celebrating against their former side, in this case it made total sense.
+We often moan about players not celebrating against their former side, though, in this case, it made total sense.

-After 11 years and 237 goals for United, it was heartbreaking for the striker to be the one who (sort of) sealed their fate.
-He was substituted immediately after the goal and never played for City again.
+After 11 years and 237 goals for United, it was heartbreaking for the striker to be the one who (sort of) sealed their fate, the Red Devils dropping into the second tier of English football.
+Law was substituted immediately after the goal and never played for City again.

 Man United 4-3 Man City, 2009

 A much more modern derby this time and probably the most exciting.
-This was the new, rich, Manchester City and they had splashed the cash the previous summer adding a host of talented players including former United man Carlos Tevez.
+This was the new, rich, Manchester City and they had splashed the cash the previous summer, adding a host of talented players, including former United forward, Carlos Tevez.

 Man United 1-6 Man City, 2011

-United fans, scroll down now because this was one you’ll probably want to forget.
-City fans, try not to watch this too many times.
-Balotelli, Dzeko, Aguero and Silva got the goals for City while United saw Johnny Evans sent off.
-Sir Alex Ferguson called it his “worst day ever”.
-Losing 6-1 to your bitter rivals at your own ground will do that.
+United fans, scroll down now because this was one you’ll almost certainly want to forget.
+City fans, try not to watch this one too many times.

 Man United 1-1 Man City, 2001

-We debated long and hard about including this one, it wasn’t the best game and it’s hard to call what made it so memorable “good” or “the best” but Roy Keane’s hatchet job on Alf-Inge Haland is one of the most iconic moments in the Premier League.
+We debated long and hard about including this one.
+It wasn’t the best of games in fairness, and it’s definitely not easy to call what made it so memorable ‘good’ or ‘the best’, but Roy Keane’s hatchet job on Alf-Inge Haaland certainly is one of the most ‘Iconic’ moments in the Premier League.

-Keane, showing a remarkable ability to hold a grudge, slammed in to his opponent’s knee in retaliation for a comment made by Haland 4 years earlier, when the Norwegian was playing for Leeds, where he said that Keane was faking an injury.
+Keane, showing a remarkable ability to hold a grudge, slammed into his opponent’s knee in retaliation for a comment made by Haaland four years previous, the Norwegian – playing for Leeds at the time – saying that the Irishman was faking an injury.

-Apparently it finished 1-1 but the lesson we all learned was not to get in Keano’s bad books.
+Apparently the game finished 1-1, but the lesson we all learned was not to get in Keano’s bad books.